 Cancers in the brain and spinal cord (the central nervous system, CNS) are now the most common cause of deaths due to disease in children and adolescents.
 Among these tumors, the most common malignant kind in childhood are embryonal tumors.
 Read More

-I’ve been told my child is immunocompromised – what does that mean?
 Certain conditions may cause a child to become immunocompromised.
-Some children are born with abnormal immune systems and have genetic conditions called primary immunodeficiency disorders like chronic granulomatous Read More
+Some children are born with abnormal immune systems and have genetic conditions called primary immunodeficiency disorders like chronic granulomatous disease (CGD) or severe combined immunodeficiency (SCID).
+Read More